 Tap Done to exit the screen.

 By default, the live audio preview (which allows you to hear your source audio through the mobile device's speakers) is muted.
-You can unmute it by tapping the speaker icon in the upper left corner.
+You can unmute it by tapping the speaker icon in the upper right corner.
 However, you may want to keep this muted during your stream; this will help avoid an echo in your stream and recording.

 In this instance, we recommend pushing a test stream to your destination (e.g. stream to Facebook but select Only Me as the audience) and checking your audio quality there prior to your event.